Skip to main content

 “In their bid to liberate themselves and fly off into the future as independent adults, Elaine and Ben realize they’ve done so with the sole intention of battling a consequence.
 Do they even love each other?
 What will they do next?
 These are two questions which instantly hit the two.
 The sudden change in emotion is a realization of the consequences they’ll face in the future … The sound of silence guides them to an uninformed decision and an uncertain future.”

 I think this reading works.
-It’s interesting, I’ll give you that, but I was very surprised to find that this was the most commonly accepted reading of the film.
-Mostly though, there’s a nihilism to this reading that doesn’t sit well with me.
+It’s interesting, I’ll give you that, but I was very surprised to find that this was the most commonly accepted reading of the film and not some contrarian variation.
+Mostly, there’s a nihilism to this reading that doesn’t sit well with me.
 From emptiness we came, and to emptiness we return.
 Owning up to my own biases, maybe the musical lover in me just needs to accept that not every film needs a "happy ending."
 Makes sense.
 Not every story in real life has a "happy ending."

 I feel like this idea--that people can't help but be complicit in their own misery and don't really change their nature--is better demonstrated in a film like Election.
 That film is also a satire of sorts about humans and their inability to sit with tedium and the way they delude themselves out of ever taking responsibility for any of their actions, and it actually does end with almost every character in more or less the same station they started (or in some cases slightly worse).
 It works better there because you actually see the process by which these characters continue to dig themselves in their respective holes.
 It doesn't end by rick-rolling the audience with the characters and their immutable character flaws.

 In The Graduate, though, Benjamin has a degree of self-awareness.
 He demonstrates growth.
 He breaks free of the patterns that contribute not only to his own misery, but that of his entire society.
-Feeding into this idea that he is cut from the same wallpaper as everyone else in his ecosystem of garden ornaments speaks to a level of nihilism that maybe made sense in the 1960s, but we aren't in the 1960s anymore.
+If such actions really led Benjamin to defeat, then what is the film really revealing about the human pursuit of happiness except that gloom is just the human default and that our actions don't really matter?
+That one course of action is not better than the other?
+This kind of nihilism that maybe made sense in the 1960s when it looked like we were all going to be taken out by the nukes any day "so what's the point of trying?", but we aren't in the 1960s anymore.

 Mike Nichols and Dustin Hoffman

 It’s also worth noting that the film’s final shots were apparently just a thought experiment on part of director Mike Nichols.
 While shooting the scene on the bus, Nichols just thought to keep the camera rolling and hold out the scene to watch what actors Hoffman and Ross would do if he did not tell them to stop acting.
-It’s the kind of filmmaking trick which, while not exempt from analysis or scrutiny, is better characterized as an experiment than a statement.
+That's naturally fair game for analysis, but it’s the kind of filmmaking trick which is better characterized as an experiment than a statement.

 Another thing to remember about film language is that the terms and definitions aren’t fixed, nor do they correlate one-to-one.
 “Long take of main couple” doesn’t de facto mean “main couple=sad and unfulfilled.”
 The dimming grins read just as naturally as the onset of solemnity that comes with maturation.
 Childlike giddiness melting away into the dignified wisdom that comes with age.

-The shot of the judging elderlies is another great example of this “eye-of-the-beholder” principle.
-The prevailing reading points to the lifeless passengers scowling at Ben and Elaine as some kind of wake-up call.
-But one of the first aspects of the film that I personally connected with was the futility and hollowness of social approval, which the movie calls out so aggressively in its opening minutes.
+The shot of the judging elderlies likewise doesn't necessarily assume that Ben and Elain are doomed for misery.
+The prevailing reading points to the lifeless passengers scowling at Ben and Elaine as some kind of wake-up call, but one of the first aspects of the film that I personally connected with was the futility and hollowness of social approval, which the movie calls out so aggressively in its opening minutes.
 The masses were very smiley with Benjamin at the start of the film, but what did they know?
 It makes no more sense that the frowny-faces of the people on the bus would carry any more authority.
 If anything, the inclusion of this shot should signify that Benjamin has finally learned to reject the approval of his environment and act for himself.

 I also want to dig a little more deeply into Benjamin's want vs need dichotomy because I feel that there's a disagreement on what exactly those things are and whether Benjamin does or doesn't get them.
 What exactly does Benjamin need?